matllubos/django-is-core/docs/cores.rst

     from is_core.main import UIRESTModelISCore

-    from .views import UserEditView, MonthReportView
+    from .views import UserDetailView, MonthReportView

     class UserISCore(UIRESTModelISCore):